-As a reminder, the companies subject to this obligation must reach one of the two following thresholds at the end of their financial year: 300 employees or 18 million euros in net sales.
+As a reminder, the companies subject to this obligation must reach one of the two following thresholds at the end of their financial year: 300 employees or EUR 18 million in net sales.

 The Accounts and Deadlines Ordinance extends by two months the deadline for drawing up the documents required under this obligation.